zack6849/firegento.github.io/_posts/articles/2013-09-08-magesetup.md

 We don't have any commercial interests.
 We founded an association in 2013, based in Germany, in order to organize events like the [Mage Hackathons](http://www.mage-hackathon.de/) more easily.

 GermanSetup was one of the first modules to be published, and is the most well known project up to now.
-It's widely used in Germany, Austria and Switzerland up to now.
+It's widely used in Germany, Austria and Switzerland.
 It was started at a small meeting of ~15 persons at the German North Sea coast, and since then, a lot of work has been done in the free time of a couple of developers at home, at work, at conferences and meetings.